edm00se/modernize-ng1/docs/Migrate.md

 - [`parcel-bundler`][parcel-main], where the magic happens
 - babel configuration, the [`.babelrc`](../.babelrc)
   - babel comes with parcel, you'll note the [`package.json`](../package.json) only lists the things I'm adding
-  - the env and stage-2 presets, again parcel comes with babel's env preset, but since I'm (optionally) adding stage-2 and the ng-annotate plugin
+  - the env preset, again parcel comes with babel's env preset (`@babel/preset-env`), but since I'm (optionally) adding the angularjs-annotate plugin
-  - the plugins needed are [ng-annotate][npm-babel-plugin-ng-annotate] (which requires the syntax decorators babel plugin)
+  - the plugins needed are ~~[ng-annotate][npm-babel-plugin-ng-annotate] (which requires the syntax decorators babel plugin)~~ [babel-plugin-angularjs-annotate][npm-nw-ng-annotate]
-    - the ng-annotate babel plugin does some automagic handling to allow for smarter minification/uglification of the source JavaScript, a la ng-annotate
+    - the angularjs-annotate babel plugin does some automagic handling to allow for smarter minification/uglification of the source JavaScript, a la ng-annotate
     - to see an example of how this works out, check out [the ng-annotate babel plugin in action][ng-annotate-plguin-in-action]
-- [node-sass for scss compilation][parcel-sass]
+- [sass for scss compilation][parcel-sass]
 - optional\*: [`gh-pages`][npm-gh-pages] and [`rimraf`][npm-rimraf] to aid in cleaning, building, and deploying of the site to [GitHub Pages][gh-pages]

 ### Font Awesome